 - Put the dough on the stain, and expose it to direct sunlight for an entire day.

 - Remove the dough from the skin, and clean it well with soap and water.

 - Repeat the process if the stain does not go away completely.

 Synthetic leathers are considered highly susceptible to ink stains especially.
 However many people have synthetic leather upholstery due to its availability and beauty.
 But the downside of owning this type of furniture began to weary users especially with the despair of how to tackle some tough stains like the ink stain.
 But now, professional upholstery cleaning experts have succeeded in finding and exposing the best ways to erase the ink stain on the synthetic leather upholstery and others.
-For a broader detail, upholstery cleaning in Sydney is always ready to attend to your calls.
+For a broader detail, our professional upholstery cleaning experts are always ready to attend to your calls.